patchew-project/qemu/docs/devel/style.rst

 lock held, the function that expects the lock to be already held usually uses the suffix ``_locked``.

+If a function is a shim designed to deal with compatibility workarounds we use the suffix ``_compat``.
+These are generally not called directly and aliased to the plain function name via the pre-processor.
+Another common suffix that is used is ``__impl`` which is often used for the concrete implementation of something that has multiple potential approaches hidden behind a common function name or one that needs expansion via the pre-processor.

 Block structure
 ===============